U.S. flag

 Project Eligibility for Remote Access

-• For a project to be considered for remote access, ALL datasets on that project must be remote access eligible.
-If one or more datasets are not eligible for remote access, the project is itself not remote access eligible.
+• For a project to be considered eligible for remote access, ALL datasets on that project must be remote access eligible.
+If one or more datasets are not eligible, the project is not eligible.

 Researcher Eligibility for Remote Access